 In 2017, together with the Youth Justice Coalition (YJC), PIAC released a report considering the impact of the STMP on young people.
 This report, co-authored by PIAC’s Camilla Pandolfini, is the first publicly available analysis of the impact of the STMP on people under 25.

 It exposes the invasive nature of the policy, and the significant detrimental impact that it has on the lives of people who are subject to it and their families.

 It also finds that there is no publicly available evaluation or evidence that the STMP actually prevents or reduces crime, and that more than half the people who are subject to the STMP are Aboriginal.

-‘Some young people, as young as 13, report being stopped and searched in public, including on the train, sometimes several times a week, and visited at home by police, late at night, for no specific reason.
-We know that children as young as ten have been placed on an STMP.
+The report includes stories of teenagers, some as young as 13, being stopped and searched in public, including on the train, sometimes several times a week, and visited at home by police, late at night, for no specific reason.

 The release of our report has led to significant scrutiny of the use of the STMP.

 In November 2017, NSW Police advised that use of the STMP against young people under 12 would now be reviewed by the Youth Commander.
 In June 2018, the Law Enforcement Conduct Commission (LECC) announced that it was investigating use of the STMP against young people.

 In January 2020, the LECC released its interim report on ‘Operation Tepito’, the investigation into use of the STMP with respect to young people.
 The LECC reiterated many of the initial findings and recommendations from the 2017 Youth Justice Coalition report.